 With neoprene a rather specialist material you may have concerns that looking after buoyancy shorts could be a problem.
 Not so.
 I certainly wouldn’t put these in the washing machine as you might do with normal swim shorts but equally over months of training in them it has not been complex.
 A simple rinse in the shower after a swim to remove any chemicals from the surface has been plenty.
 Couple this with a more thorough soak in clean water so inside and outside cleansed and that is it.
 No need to follow any complex or deploy specialist cleaning.
 This routine has not affected the quality of the finish or impacted the comfort of wearing them.
 Simple.

-Summary of our product review of the Huub Sphere Shorts
+Summary of the Huub Sphere Buoyancy Shorts Review

 Design – Monotone black and grey may not be to all tastes but the pattern helps disguise the neoprene so I like them.
 They’re far from a fashion statement but ultimately this is a neoprene item of clothing so not likely to be on the catwalk anytime soon.

 Performance – For me as you would have read above they gave between 5 and 10 seconds improvement over 100 meters (all important CSS pace).
 This pace was carried over into open water swimming in a wetsuit so preparing me well for the season.